unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 42](Images/Figure42.png)

-Maneuvering through the entity and searching for our desired data can be very time consuming.
+Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be very time consuming.
 Now, let us look at building a simple SQL query which will do the work for us.

-**Important Note**: If you are new to writing SQL queries, please begin by first navigating to our section in the Appendix called [Basic Queries](https://github.com/axibase/atsd-use-cases/tree/master/USMortality#basic-queries).
+**Important Note**: If you are new to writing SQL queries, please begin by first navigating to our section in the Appendix called [Basic Queries](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#basic-queries).

 Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.